Holographic Floquet states in low dimensions (II): Acknowledgements

 We are indebted for valuable mail exchanges with Takaaki Ishii, Arnab Kundu, Carlos Hoyos, Keiju Murata, Andy O'Bannon, Kostas Skenderis and Julian Sonner.

-This work has received financial support from Xunta de Galicia (Centro singular de investigaci\'on de Galicia accreditation 2019-2022 and grant ED431C-2021/14), by European Union ERDF, and by the ``Mar\'\i a de Maeztu" Units of Excellence program MDM-2016-0692 and the Spanish Research State Agency (grant PID2020-114157GB-100).
+This work has received financial support from Xunta de Galicia (Centro singular de investigación de Galicia accreditation 2019-2022 and grant ED431C-2021/14), by European Union ERDF, and by the "María de Maeztu" Units of Excellence program MDM-2016-0692 and the Spanish Research State Agency (grant PID2020-114157GB-100).